Robust Crop Planning under Uncertainty: Aligning Economic Optimality with Agronomic Sustainability: Introduction and Related Work

 \section{Introduction and Related Work}

-Agricultural production is undergoing a transition from experience-driven decision making to data-driven and model-based planning.
-Traditional planting strategies, which rely heavily on local knowledge and incremental adjustment, can function adequately in small-scale settings with limited uncertainty.
+Agricultural production is shifting from experience-driven decision making toward data-driven planning.
+Traditional planting strategies, which rely heavily on local knowledge and incremental adjustment, may function in small-scale settings with limited uncertainty.
 However, under intensified climate variability, frequent market fluctuations, and increasingly binding land-resource constraints, such approaches become insufficient.
 Decision makers must simultaneously balance yield, economic return, risk exposure, and ecological considerations within finite farmland \cite{Tuncel2024A}.
-At the same time, key factors such as crop yield, production cost, market price, and demand volume exhibit pronounced uncertainty and evolve dynamically across seasons and years.
-This creates a complex system characterized by multiple temporal scales, spatial heterogeneity, and tightly coupled operational constraints.
-Relying solely on static or single-period optimization is therefore inadequate to support long-term, stable, and resilient planting strategies \cite{Hernández-Ochoa2022Model-based}.
-These challenges highlight the need for a theoretical framework capable of systematically representing land heterogeneity, sequential decision processes, uncertainty propagation, and interactions among crops, and for applying such a framework to real-world regional planting planning \cite{Cui2025Research,Li2025Scientific}.
+Meanwhile, key factors such as crop yield, production cost, market price, and demand volume are highly uncertain and evolve dynamically across seasons and years.
+This results in a complex decision environment shaped by multiple temporal scales, spatial heterogeneity, and coupled operational constraints.
+Static or single-period optimization is therefore inadequate for supporting long-term, stable, and resilient planting strategies \cite{Hernandez-Ochoa2022Model-based}.
+These challenges call for a theoretical framework that can systematically represent land heterogeneity, sequential decision processes, uncertainty propagation, and crop interactions in real-world regional planting planning \cite{Cui2025Research,Li2025Scientific}.